Transwede Airways: Splitting up

 While the airline succeeded at a near break-even on scheduled services, it saw huge losses in the charter market, largely driven by overcapacity in the market.
 For instance, Transwede lost 100 million kronor in the first five months of 1995.
 This followed a fleet downsizing that year reducing the airline's charter division to five MD-83s and two MD-87s.
 Jan Carlzon was hired as chairman in early 1995, and immediately set about to reorganize the airline.
 It was divided into three business units, which became separate companies.
 Ownership of the charter division passed to Nordpool, a grouping of inclusive tour operators.
 The remainder of Transwede was partially bought by Nordic Capital.

 Ownership of the charter division, initially named Transwede Leisure, soon passed to the major Swedish tour operator Fritidsresor.
-The charter airline was subsequently renamed Blue Scandianvia.
+The charter airline was subsequently renamed Blue Scandinavia.
 It was bought by Thomson Travel Group and has since been transformed into TUIfly Nordic.